MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 - The summary graph shows the number of total jobs for all runbooks that entered each status over a given number of days or hours.
 - You can select the time range on the top right corner of the graph.
-- The time axis of the chart will change according to the type of time range that you select.
+- The time axis of the chart changes according to the type of time range that you select.
 - You can choose whether to display the line for a particular status by clicking on it at the top of screen.

-To display the Automation Dashboard:
+Display the dashboard as follows:

 1. In the Management Portal, select **Automation**.
 2. Select the **Dashboard** tab.

 ### Display the dashboard

 The Runbook Dashboard shows a summary for a single runbook.
 The summary graph shows the number of total jobs for the runbook that entered each status over a given number of days or hours.
 You can select the time range on the top right corner of the graph.
-The time axis of the chart will change according to the type of time range that you select.
+The time axis of the chart changes according to the type of time range that you select.
 You can choose whether to display the line for a particular status by clicking on it at the top of screen.

-You can use the following steps to display the Runbook Dashboard.
+Display the dashboard as follows:

 1. In the Management Portal, select **Automation**.
 2. Click the name of a runbook.